yt-project/yt/CONTRIBUTING.rst

    classes for data regions, covering grids, time series, and so on.
 This also includes derived fields and derived quantities.

-``gui``
+``units``
-   This is where all GUI components go.
-Typically this will be some small tool used for one or two things, which contains a launching mechanism on the command line.
+   This used to be where all the unit-handling code resided, but as of now it's mostly just a thin wrapper around unyt.

 ``utilities``
    All broadly useful code that doesn't clearly fit in one of the other